varvet/pundit/CONTRIBUTING.md

 - **Send coherent history**.
 Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before sending them to us.
+- **Update the CHANGELOG.** Don't forget to add your new changes to the CHANGELOG.